cortex-js/cortexjs.io/docs/compute-engine/81-reference-calculus.md

 ]
 ```

-Double integrals can be computed by specifying more than one limits.
+Double integrals can be computed by specifying more than one limit.
 <Latex flow="column" value="\int_1^3\int_0^2 x^2+y^2 dx dy"/>

 ```json example